Price graphs: Utilizing the structural information of financial time series for stock prediction: Experiments

 \subsection{Data}

-We collect the daily quote data of CSI-300 component stocks from the China A-share market from January 1, 2010, to December 31, 2019 \footnote{The CSI-300 index selects the most liquid A-share stocks and aims to reflect the overall performance of the China A-share market.}.
-In particular, in addition to the explicit influences from the supply and demand of investors, the price of a stock can also be changed owing to some firm operations, including stock splits, rights offerings and dividend payouts or distributions, and the prices need to be adjusted after these actions.
+We collect the daily quote data of CSI-300 component stocks from the China A-share market from January 1, 2010, to December 31, 2019 to cover comprehensive patterns in price trends and avoid the external shock from the COVID-19 on model validation.
+In particular, China stock market has great research value and plenty of research attention has been devoted to it \cite{xu2019interconnectedness, bouri2018does, ji2018network}, and in which the CSI-300 index selects the most liquid A-share stocks and aims to reflect the overall performance of the China A-share market \citep{long2019deep}.
+In addition to the explicit influences from the supply and demand of investors, the price of a stock can also be changed owing to some firm operations, including stock splits, rights offerings and dividend payouts or distributions, and the prices need to be adjusted after these actions.
 In this case, the adjusted price is more insightful for investigating historical returns because it reflects an accurate performance of a firm's market value beyond the raw market trading prices.
-The adjusted daily quota data are obtained from Tushare \footnote{http://tushare.org.}, an open source financial data package \citep{wu2020predicting}.
+The adjusted daily quote data are obtained from Tushare \footnote{http://tushare.org.}, an open source financial data package \citep{wu2020predicting}.
 The data contain daily stock prices, including closing prices, low prices, high prices, opening prices, amounts and volumes.